callahanstewart/callahanstewart/README.md

 - 👋 Hi, I’m @callahanstewart
 - 👀 I’m interested in writing mathematical concepts with code
 - 📝 I'm proficient in C#, SQL, and XAML.
-- 📫 How to reach me via email @ callahan.stewart@outlook.com.
+- 📫 You can reach me via email @ callahan.stewart@outlook.com.
 My availability is limited, but I'm typically down to help.

 <!---
 callahanstewart/callahanstewart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.